East English Village: 2000s

 In 2006 Marisol Bello of the Detroit Free Press said that East English Village was "one of Detroit's most stable" neighborhoods.

 In 2006 the community campaigned for a revival grant that would be granted in 2007.
 By 2011 the Detroit Land Bank Authority (DLBA) used Neighborhood Stabilization Program funds to purchase foreclosed houses in East English Village, and a home tour of these houses was conducted before year's end.

 2010s

 In 2011 Mayor of Detroit Dave Bing offered over 200 tax-foreclosed houses in East English Village and Boston-Edison to police officers to convince them to stay in the city.

 CNN and Money stated in 2012 that "Detroit's East English Village is a well-kept neighborhood of tree-lined streets".
 In Curbed Detroit's 2016 Curbed Cup, East English Village was voted "Best Neighborhood in Detroit".

 Cityscape

 East English Village is north of Grosse Pointe.
 Housing styles include bungalows, Cape Cod houses, colonial houses, and Tudor houses.
-In 1999 The Detroit News said that East English Village had "emerged as one of Detroit's most desirable neighborhoods" in Detroit because the houses were relatively inexpensive.
+In 1999 The Detroit News said that East English Village had "emerged as one of Detroit's most desirable neighborhoods" in Detroit because the houses were relatively inexpensive but built with high quality materials and designs.